Michigan OWI defense lawyer

 Aaron J. Boria is a Michigan OWI defense lawyers and is here to help (734) 453-7806.

 In Michigan, Operating While Intoxicated (OWI) commonly known as drinking and driving is treated as a serious offense with long lasting consequences.
-Even as a first offense, the charge carries harsh penalties and preeminently stays on your record – it can never be expunged.
+Even as a first offense, the charge carries harsh penalties and preeminently stays on your criminal record as well as your driving record – it can never be expunged.

 First, that the defendant was operating the car.
 Operating means driving or having actual physical control of the vehicle.

 Second, that the defendant was operating a vehicle on a highway or other place open to the public or generally accessible to motor vehicles.
 This includes parking lots.

 Third, that the defendant was operating the vehicle in the officer’s jurisdiction; AND,